explosion/spaCy/website/docs/usage/embeddings-transformers.md

 The [`spacy pretrain`](/api/cli#pretrain) command will take a **specific subnetwork** within one of your components, and add additional layers to build a network for a temporary task that forces the model to learn something about sentence structure and word cooccurrence statistics.

-Pretraining produces a **binary weights file** that can be loaded back in at the start of training.
+Pretraining produces a **binary weights file** that can be loaded back in at the start of training, using the configuration option `initialize.init_tok2vec`.
 The weights file specifies an initial set of weights.
 Training then proceeds as normal.

 You can only pretrain one subnetwork from your pipeline at a time, and the